-Fiber is a nutrient that
+Fiber is a nutrient

-legumes (beans, split peas, and lentils) are good sources of fiber.
+and legumes (beans, split peas, and lentils) are good sources of fiber.

-red blood cells and white blood cells.
+to make red blood cells and white blood cells.
 Women who get 400 micrograms (0.4 milligrams)

 of folic acid daily prior to conception and during early pregnancy can reduce the